M4xim4l/InNOutRobustness/README.md

 If you want to train models on 500k-TI, download "ti_500K_pseudo_labeled.pickle" from the authors Github and place it into a subdirectory "cifar10_ti_500k" in your datasets folder.

+The required packages can be installed from the included yml file using conda:

+> conda env create -f environment.yml

 ### Creating Counterfactuals
 To create counterfactual explanations for a trained model, you have to run:

 > cifar10_visualize_failure.py

-By default, we create 100 counterfactual explanations for our 4 pretrained models, however new models can be added by changing the "model_descriptions" variable.
+By default, we create 100 counterfactual explanations for our pretrained models, however new models can be added by changing the "model_descriptions" variable.

 The results can be found in the "Cifar10Eval" directory.